SNARL1/cmr-analysis/README.md

 ### Viewing notebooks

+HTML-rendered notebooks are available in the `doc/` and `out/` directories.
+The notebook in the `doc/` directory provides general summaries of the status of each frog population.
+Notebooks in the `out/` directory contain details of the data creation steps and analysis results for each population.
 To view an HTML-rendered notebook directly from this repository (and not instead see the HTML source code when you open the file), click on the notebook you want view and add this prefix to the URL displayed in the address bar: `https://htmlpreview.github.io/?`.
 For example, for the notebook file
 `notebook_results.nb.html`, add `https://htmlpreview.github.io/?` to the notebook's URL